kojenov/holy12.org/pages/announcement.md

 ---
-announcement: false
+announcement: true
 ---

-## Theophany services
+## No services the week of February 17

-- Friday, January 17
-  - 6am - Royal Hours
-- Saturday, January 18
-  - 9:30am - Divine Liturgy
-  - 11am - Vespers with Water Blessing
-  - 6pm - Vigil
-- Sunday, January 19
-  - 9am - Divine Liturgy
-  - 11:30am - Blessing of Columbia River at Wintler Park
+Due to Fr.
+Michael's sickness, services this week are canceled.
+See you on Sunday February 23rd!

-See the [calendar](/calendar/) for more details
+See the [calendar](/calendar/) for the current schedule